Are you a member yet? Membership is open to all and is the first step towards accreditation.

 Section 2: Overview of accreditation requirements

-To become accredited as a CBT practitioner, you must show that you have met the standards, as well as providing evidence that:
+To become accredited as a Cognitive and/or Behavioural Psychotherapist, you must show that you have met the standards, as well as providing evidence that:

 Section 3: Your professional background in mental health